ddanailova/dog-adoption-app/README.md

     * Users can create an adoption requst - access through the details page for the card
     * Users can add to their watch list - access through the details page for the card
     * Users can check their prifile details including watch list - access through the homepage page
+* Other
+   * Authorized users can logout from any page and after successful action will be redirected to the guest homepage.
 ## Backend
 The application uses [Progress® Kinvey™](https://www.progress.com/kinvey "Progress® Kinvey™") as a backend.